Quality of life

 Quality of life (QOL) is defined by the World Health Organization as "an individual's perception of their position in life in the context of the culture and value systems in which they live and in relation to their goals, expectations, standards and concerns".

 Standard indicators of the quality of life include wealth, employment, the environment, physical and mental health, education, recreation and leisure time, social belonging, religious beliefs, safety, security and freedom.
 QOL has a wide range of contexts, including the fields of international development, healthcare, politics and employment.
 Health related QOL (HRQOL) is an evaluation of QOL and its relationship with health.

 Engaged theory

-One approach, called engaged theory, outlined in the journal of Applied Research in the Quality of Life, posits four domains in assessing quality of life: ecology, economics, politics and culture.
+One approach, called the engaged theory, outlined in the journal of Applied Research in the Quality of Life, posits four domains in assessing quality of life: ecology, economics, politics and culture.
 In the domain of culture, for example, it includes the following subdomains of quality of life: